gwangmu/eng-to-hangul/README.md

  * `eng-to-hangul` uses [`eng-to-ipa`](https://github.com/mphilli/English-to-IPA) from @mphilli for English-to-IPA transliteration.
  * It is not mandatory, but please let me know or leave a link to this repository if you use this.
  * Contributions and suggestions are always welcome 🙂, but please try to be *constructive*.
 No "rant" will be accepted.
-If **the only** conclusion of the "opinion" is flat-out criticism or, worse yet, it's just "I don't like it" in disguise, it'll **very** likely be ignored if not blocked; for that, I gladly invite you to open your own project.

 <details>